Letter to the Editor: Why the Fuss Around Fanfiction?

 After reading the article entitle “Fanfiction: A legal battle of creativity” by Bailey Gribben, there are some considerations I believe must be addressed.
 In recent years, fanfiction went from being a fad to becoming an international internet sensation which content creators are not totally supportive of.
 Some see it as a violation of their copyrights, and others as a compliment to their own work.
 However, fanfiction is not taking someone else’s work and making it appear as their own.
 Fanfiction is, in the words of Amanda Michalak, a famous published fanfic writer, “a creative outlet for fans to continue a character’s story past what the original author had written or to create new events in the existing storylines.”
-(2016).
+That is why fanfiction should be allowed as long as it does not turn into a commercial activity.”
 That is why fanfiction should be allowed as long as it does not turn into a commercial activity.

 Content creators have to understand that fanfiction was created as a response to the fans, and that to stop its growth is impossible.
 There are thousands of websites for fanfiction reading, each with millions of fanfics in an unimaginable number of languages.
 Instead of worrying about others using their copyright-protected elements, content owners need to pay close attention to what makes fanfiction stories appealing to the readers, and in some cases, more successful than the original work.
 Fans do not have to choose between the original content and fanfiction; therefore, it does not have a direct negative effect on book sales or TV ratings.
 On the contrary, fanfiction can be considered free advertising and publicity.